 If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 While the thought of “aerobics class” may bring to mind jazzercise routines, the term now encompasses a wide range of class styles.
 You’ll find tons of aerobics exercises for people of all fitness levels through at-home workouts provided by the Peloton and Apple Fitness apps, or the interactive home gym product Mirror.
-Studio classes using minimal equipment, like Zumba and kickboxing without a bag, have also become popular in years.
+Studio classes using minimal equipment, like Zumba and kickboxing without a bag, have also become popular in recent years.

 What is aerobics exercise, really?
 The American College of Sports Medicine defines it as “any activity that uses large muscle groups, can be maintained continuously and is rhythmic in nature,” according to a study published in the World Journal of Cardiology.
 The term aerobic translates to “with oxygen,” meaning your breathing controls the amount of oxygen that your muscles can use as fuel.
 (Conversely, anaerobic exercise is defined “as intense physical activity of very short duration, fueled by the energy sources within the contracting muscles and independent of the use of inhaled oxygen as an energy source.”)